three female college students talking and laughing

 ****Students must be hired by an internship agency before completing an Experience Application in Handshake.

 Students cannot start work at an internship without a signed Student Placement Agreement (SPA) on their profile.
+The SPA is a form of insurance for the college.
 The SPA authorizes an internship with the Dean of the School of Criminology and Criminal Justice.

-1. Log into Handshake using your ASURite log in and password (If you do not have a Handshake account, create a profile)
+1. Log into Handshake using your ASURite log in and password (If the student doesn't have a Handshake account, create a profile.)

 2. Click on Career Center